ncatlab/nlab-content/pages/1077.md

 $$ a \to a \times a \cong a \oplus a \overset{f \oplus g}{\to} b \oplus b \cong b \sqcup b \to b .$$ One proves that $+$ is associative and commutative.
 Of course, the zero morphism $0: a \to b$ is the usual [[zero morphism]] given by the zero object:
 $$ a \to 1 \cong 0 \to b .$$
 One proves that $0$ is the neutral element for $+$ and that this matches the $0$ morphism that we began with in the definition.
+Note that in addition to a zero object, this construction actually only requires biproducts of an object with itself, i.e. biproducts of the form $a\oplus a$ rather than the more general $a\oplus b$.

 If additionally every morphism $f: a \to b$ has an inverse $-f: a \to b$, then $C$ is enriched over the category $Ab$ of [[abelian groups]] and is therefore (precisely) an __[[additive category]]__.